-By day, I am a marriage and family therapist.
+Are you looking for practical tips for new parents?
+Sleep training is one of the most helpful tips I can share with you today!
+By day, I am a marriage counselor, parenting coach, and family therapist.
 I love helping new moms and dads make the beautiful and often challenging transition into parenthood.
 However, my after-work hours consist of practicing what I preach in my parenting coaching and family therapy sessions as a mom of two littles myself.
 One of the most valuable lessons I can share with new parents is to prioritize sleep for both you and your children!

 Sleep Training Can Be a Lifesaver

 When my daughter was 4 months old she went from waking a manageable one time per night to waking up every 2 hours.
 I thought I was going to lose my mind!
 I was exhausted, sleep deprived, and overwhelmed by this new pattern.
 I decided it was time to sleep train.

 I packed her up, went to the library, and checked out several books on sleep training.
 It was a Wednesday when I decided to make this life change and my plan was to start sleep training by that Friday.
 On Friday evening I skimmed through the rented books and decided sleep training was imminent.